PierreMishra/Watershed-Stream-Delineation-Tool/README.md

 # How to use the tool?

 Go to this [link](https://1drv.ms/u/s!Ak8N6yOD29xEqT4ax-ypDd4LoWWj?e=NgI3S1) to download the zipped ArcGIS Pro workspace.
-For users who are not interested in downloading the entire workspace, refer to the section `How to configure ArcGIS Pro to run the tool` below.
+For users who are not interested in downloading the entire workspace, refer to the section on `How to configure ArcGIS Pro to run the tool` below.

 Open `Watershed-Stream-Delineation.aprx`.
-From catalog pane expand `Watershed-Stream-Delineation.tbx` under `Toolboxes`.
-Right click and select `New` -> `Script` and locate `DelineationTool.py` in the `script` folder.
-Once it is added, double click `Watershed Stream Delineation Tool`.
+From the catalog pane expand `Watershed-Stream-Delineation.tbx` under `Toolboxes`.
+Right click on `Watershed Stream Delineation Tool`, select `Properties` and under `Script File`, make sure that the location is set to where the `DelineationTool.py` resides on your PC (`YourLocalDrive\YourFolder\Watershed-Stream-Delineation-Tool\script\DelineationTool.py`).

 ## Inputs